Federal Parent PLUS Loans

 • Enter full legal names for student and parent borrower.

-• One parent is the borrower and that parent must complete all application steps (MPN and Application/Request).
+• One parent is the borrower and that parent must complete all PLUS steps (Application and MPN).

-• The Loan Period can never exceed one academic year.
+• The Loan Period can’t exceed one academic year.

 Rebates When Two Parents Borrow